Topics covered on this page:

 Downloads & Documentation

-Will IPP2 be available in other BRAINs with DRAGON sensors?
+Will IPP2 be available in cameras with DRAGON sensors?

-The in-camera monitoring and controls will be available on BRAINs with HELIUM sensors only.
+The in-camera monitoring and controls will be available only in cameras with MONSTRO, HELIUM, and GEMINI sensors.
 However, all RED customers can benefit from it in post-production with their existing R3D files via a REDCINE-X PRO upgrade that is currently available on RED.com.

 I prefer the old image processing pipeline.
 Is it gone forever?